Townie

 Diffs

-Townie will attempt to make small changes as unified diffs.
+You can ask Townie to “respond with a diff.”
 For small changes, this works well, but can be error prone on larger diffs or when Townie hallucinates.
 To disable this behavior, use a phrase like “Respond with the full code” in your prompt.
 If Townie is continuing to reply with the full code, but you’d prefer to switch back to diffs, use the phrase “Respond with a valid unified diff” in your prompt.

 Checking for errors